Respect Party: 2012: party resignations

-Yaqoob resigned as party leader in September following Galloway's remarks about rape with respect to the Julian Assange case.
+Yaqoob resigned as party leader in September, following Galloway's remarks about rape with respect to the Julian Assange case.
 She told a reporter from The Guardian that she had had to make a choice between "standing up for the rights of women" and her admiration for Galloway's "anti-imperialist stance".
 In October 2012, party secretary Chris Chilvers said Respect had 2,000 members, while before the by-election it had 300.
 Arshad Ali, who succeeded Yaqoob as leader, resigned as national chair in December 2012 after it was discovered that he has a spent conviction for electoral fraud (dating from his time in the Labour Party), although at this point the Electoral Commission still had Yaqoob listed as the party's leader.

 Kate Hudson had originally been selected for the Manchester Central by-election, but stood down in early September following Galloway's comments on rape, and left the party in October.
 In the same month, Respect announced that Catherine Higgins, a local "community advocate", would contest the by-election on 15 November 2012.
-Higgins finished 9th out of 12 candidates.
+Higgins finished ninth out of 12 candidates.

-In November 2012, at a rally in Rotherham, Respect announced Yvonne Ridley had been chosen to contend the Rotherham by-election.
+In November 2012, at a rally in Rotherham, Respect announced that Yvonne Ridley had been chosen to contend the Rotherham by-election.
 The election took place on 29 November 2012; Ridley finished fourth with 8% of the vote, ahead of both the Conservative and Liberal Democrat candidates, but behind UKIP and the BNP.